Platform.sh evolves into Upsun, the cloud application platform built for humans and robots

 As enterprises accelerate their adoption of AI, Upsun supports human developers, AI agents, and coding assistants.
 It provides a robust and intelligent environment for modern software development without the need for costly overhead and complicated infrastructure management:

-● Upsun’s MCP server and API give AI agents a secure, auditable way to invoke platform tools and run runbooks, and enables direct developer interaction from their preferred LLM-enabled IDE (Clause Code, Github Copilot, etc)
+- Upsun’s MCP server and API give AI agents a secure, auditable way to invoke platform tools and run runbooks, and enables direct developer interaction from their preferred LLM-enabled IDE (Claude Code, Github Copilot, etc)

 Upsun empowers teams to build and deploy AI-enabled and non-AI applications with confidence.